-- In Me, Myself, and Irene, Charlie's 'sons' manage to take off in a helicopter that, in reality, would have been unable to hover, let alone fly, with the weight of the three in question on board.
+- In Me, Myself & Irene, Charlie's 'sons' manage to take off in a helicopter that, in reality, would have been unable to hover, let alone fly, with the weight of the three in question on board.

-- It's not like The Asylum is known for being on the deep end of the Moh's Hardness scale, but their 2014 film Asteroid vs Earth hinges on stupidity that may not even be quantifiable.
+- It's not like The Asylum is known for being on the deep end of the Moh's Hardness Scale, but their 2014 film Asteroid vs Earth hinges on stupidity that may not even be quantifiable.
 Faced with an Earth destroying asteroid 1/4th the size and weight of the moon, one of the characters correctly informs the military that firing nukes at it won't work.
-He soon loses these Genre Savvy / Did his homework points by raising another plan, that requires that nukes be set off in and around the Ring of Fire in the Pacific.
-By doing so, he hopes to create a magnatude 18 earthquake that will move the planet out of the way of the asteroid.
-That would be 18 on the Ricter Scale.
+He soon loses these "did his homework" points by raising another plan, that requires that nukes be set off in and around the Ring of Fire in the Pacific.
+By doing so, he hopes to create a magnitude 18 earthquake that will move the planet out of the way of the asteroid.
+That would be 18 on the Richter Scale.
 Pothole included for reference: every step up on the scale releases 31 times more energy.
 A little math shows that an earthquake of magnitude 18 would release a force equivalent to 12 zettatons (zettaton = 10 ^ 21 tons) of TNT.
 The crater from the asteroid that killed the dinosaurs only released 100 teratons (teraton = 10 ^ 12 tons).
 At this point, the plot is a non issue: no matter what is done, everybody on Earth is going to die.

 - An episode of G.I.
 Joe had the Joes get their aircraft carrier stuck in a derelict graveyard, and the only way to get out was to rig up a sail on it.
 Rule of Cool idea, but aircraft carriers are far heavier and more massive than wooden sailing ships and would need one heck of a sail or sails, a very strong mast connected to the superstructure of the carrier and a very strong wind to get moving.